 For nonstop customer care, predictive planning is a must.
 Here’s how to vet a new or existing contact center BPO’s predictive planning strategies:

-Working Solutions operations track hurricanes as they develop, anticipating when and where they will disrupt clients’ customer service.
-In addition, FlightAware MiseryMaps are used to identify airports and flights where storms will cause the most delays and cancellations.
+Make sure the company’s operations track hurricanes and wildfires as they develop, anticipating when and where they will disrupt your customer service.
+In addition, if you are in the travel industry, be sure they can identify airports and flights where storms will cause the most delays and cancellations.

-With full-time equivalent ratio of up to 3-to-1, agents educated in a client’s business are in reserve as customer volumes fluctuate.
-They can scale up or down 200% in a few hours’ notice.
+We suggest using a full-time employee equivalent ratio of up to 3-to-1 agents, educated in your business and in reserve as your customer service inquiry volumes fluctuate.
+Your outsourcer should also be able to scale up or down within a few hours’ notice.

 Research their agent communication channels.
 Your outsourced customer service agents must be alerted days in advance with real-time communications, via email, mobile, or online portal.
 Updates and adjustments must be made as your customer service demands change.